ronakdinesh/startercode-spring2022/README.md

 If you don't, you are likely to mess up the github repository and waste a lot of time from a lot of people (including yourself).

+# Access Tokens

+Github does not allow password authentication from the command line.
+Instead, you will need to use an access token in place of a password.
+To learn how to make one, go here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token (make sure to set expiration date after the semester and final are over, and make sure to set the permissions for the token appropriately).

+To avoid typing in your access token all the time, type this in the command line: ```git config --global credential.helper store``` git will then remember your credentials after the next time you use them.

 # startercode
 For a nicely formatted version of this file, go to: https://github.com/psu-ds410/startercode-spring2022/blob/master/README.md